IBM/CodeEngine/cronjob/README.md

-# PingJob
+# CronJob

-This sample shows how to create a Ping (cron) Event Source and hook it up to a Batch Job.
+This sample shows how to create a Cron Event Source and hook it up to a Batch Job.
 The typical scenario here is that you want to run a certain task periodically - usually at a certain time during the day.
 For example, perhaps to do something each day at midnight.